-As discussed in Note 7 - Equity Method Investments, we are committed to make annual capital contributions in TailFin Labs, LLC of \$35.0 million per year from January 2020 through January 2024.
+As discussed in Note 7 - Equity Method Investments, we are committed to making annual capital contributions in TailFin Labs, LLC of \$35.0 million per year from January 2020 through January 2024.

-Our definitive agreement to acquire all of the equity interests of UniRush provided for a minimum \$4 million annual earn-out payment for five years following the closing, and ended in February 2022.
-The final earn-out payment of \$1.6 million was outstanding as of March 31, 2022, and is recorded in the current portion of other accrued liabilities on our consolidated balance sheets.
+Our definitive agreement to acquire all of the equity interests of UniRush provided for a minimum \$4.0 million annual earn-out payment for five years following the closing, and ended in February 2022.
 The final earn-out payment was made in April 2022.